BrahMos: 2025 India–Pakistan conflict

-It was reported that India used BrahMos missiles as part of its Operation Sindoor on 7 May 2025 against suspected terrorist targets and training camps at 9 locations inside Pakistan.
+It was reported that India used BrahMos missiles as part of its Operation Sindoor on 7 May 2025 against suspected militant targets and training camps at 9 locations inside Pakistan.
 On 10 May 2025, India reportedly used BrahMos missiles from Sukhoi Su-30MKI in precision strikes on Pakistani airbases during the 2025 India–Pakistan conflict.
 Pakistan's Prime Minister, Shehbaz Sharif, while speaking at an event in Azerbaijan on the 29th of May said that his armed forces were planning to retaliate against India at 4:30 in the morning of May 10 but before that hour even arrived, India used BrahMos missile to strike 11 PAF airbases including PAF Base Nur Khan (Chaklala, near Islamabad), Rafiqui, Murid, Sukkur, Sialkot, Pasrur, Chunian, Sargodha, Skardu, Bholari and Jacobabad in a coordinated attack.
 His admission confirms that Pakistan was unable to intercept the BrahMos missiles, launched either by the Indian Air Force or the Indian Army.
 The use of BrahMos was confirmed by the Indian Prime Minister Narendra Modi in a speech at Kanpur on 30 May 2025.

 A Pakistani politician, Rana Sanaullah, admitted that Pakistan's military had only about 30 to 45 seconds to assess whether the BrahMos missiles fired by India at the Nur Khan Airbase carried a nuclear warhead which could have further escalated the situation towards a nuclear conflict.

 Earlier, during the 2025 India–Pakistan crisis, multiple Indian Naval Ships undertook several successful anti-ship firings in the Arabian Sea to revalidate the preparedness of platforms, systems, and crew for long-range, precise offensive strikes.